marijnh/blog/_posts/2025-09-30-addressing-editor-content.md

 or tree search through your document to quickly locate a position.

-The obvious downside of this approach is that it is tricky to define your IDs in such a way that you can keep making up new IDs that 'fit' between any two existing IDs, and this forces you to use a schema where IDs can grow in 'depth' when there's no room left in the sequence space on their current level.
+The obvious downside of this approach is that it is tricky to define your IDs in such a way that you can keep making up new IDs that ‘fit’ between any two existing IDs, and this forces you to use a schema where IDs can grow in size when there's no room left in the sequence space on their current level.

 It also, and this may be a worse issue, makes the position of deleted IDs weirdly dependent on what is inserted in their old place after the